 Bedford Central School District Elementary Music ProgramThe NAMM Foundation (National Association of Music Merchants) surveys school districts across the United States seeking to acknowledge communities for their commitment to and support for music education in schools.
-For the fifth year in a row, the Bedford Central School District has been recognized as one of the 2017 NAMM Foundation Best Communities for Music Education.
+For the seventh year in a row, the Bedford Central School District has been recognized as one of the 2019 NAMM Foundation Best Communities for Music Education.

 All elementary students in the Bedford Central School District participate in general music classes once every 4 days.
 Students are actively engaged in developing musical skills and understanding music through singing, moving, creating and playing on a variety of classroom instruments.
 It is in these general music classes that a child’s musicality is nurtured and the process of becoming a life-long lover of music begins.Beginning in the 3rd grade, all elementary school students may elect to begin string instrument instruction.Beginning in 4th grade, all elementary students may elect to begin band instruction.